thecomeonman/IntentVsOutcome/README.md

 the stuff above was to get you comfortable with the setting which hopefully you are by now.

-Note how most high value `ExpectedAttackDeltaPV_xy` passes are long passes, often aimed at the edges of the pitch.
+Note how most high value `AttackEPVAdded_xy` passes are long passes, often aimed at the edges of the pitch.
 Long passes are likely to fetch more PV because it usually gets you much closer to the goal from where the ball was before.
 Edges of the pitch are more attractive because Defenders will tend to stay towards the insides of the pitch leaving one side less for a defensive impact on the attackers staying closer to the edges of the pitch.
 This is expected.

 The reason I started writing is because while these are rewarding passes if they actually happen, it is also much harder to execute such passes and that difficulty does not get considered in the current pitch control and possession value models.
-The risk of passing the ball out of bounds, or not being able to pass accurately to the point with the maximum expected delta PV is much higher for such passes compared to easier passes to someone in the middle of the pitch or to someone closer to the player in possession.
-Until now we were looking at an outcome based `ExpectedMaxAttackDeltaPV_xy` i.e. the delta PV the team could expect to gain if the ball reached a particular `(x.y)` but if we switch to an intention based `ExpectedAttackDeltaPV_xy`, i.e. the delta PV the team could expect to gain if the ball was attempted to be passed to a particular `(x.y)` then we would need to incorporate the risks of inaccuracy in passing.
+The risk of passing the ball out of bounds, or not being able to pass accurately to the point with the maximum EPV added is much higher for such passes compared to easier passes to someone in the middle of the pitch or to someone closer to the player in possession.
+Until now we were looking at an outcome based `AttackMaxEPVAdded` i.e. the EPV the team could expect to gain if the ball reached a particular `(x.y)` but if we switch to an intention based `AttackEPVAdded_xy`, i.e. the EPV the team could expect to gain if the ball was attempted to be passed to a particular `(x.y)` then we would need to incorporate the risks of inaccuracy in passing.
 Note that the term inaccuracy is typically used to describe whether a pass was successfully received by a teammate but in this post it is being used to describe whether a pass intended for a particular location actually reaches that location or goes somewhere else.

 ![](README_files/figure-markdown_strict/IntentIllustrationPlot1-1.png)